Degree type(s): Master's

 Graduate degree; Master of Science

-The Clinical Exercise Physiology (CEP) Master of Science program focuses on advanced studies of exercise physiology with a clinical emphasis in exercise prescription for clinical populations, including cardiac, bariatric, diabetes, pulmonary, cancer, arthritis, and more.
-Graduates of the MS CEP program pursue careers in diverse health and education settings that include cardiac and pulmonary rehabilitation, clinical exercise prescription, leadership in community and corporate fitness environments, strength and conditioning, and higher education.
+University of Mary's accredited Clinical Exercise Physiology (CEP) program focuses on advanced studies of exercise physiology with a clinical emphasis in exercise prescription for clinical populations, including cardiac, bariatric, diabetes, pulmonary, cancer, arthritis, and more.
+Graduates of the MS CEP program pursue careers in diverse health and education settings that include cardiac and pulmonary rehabilitation, clinical exercise prescription, leadership in the community and corporate fitness environments, strength and conditioning, and higher education.

-The MS degree in Clinical Exercise Physiology at the University of Mary is offered in a blended delivery format that includes online and face-to-face classes, enabling students to live and work in another community while completing the graduate degree.
+The MS degree in Clinical Exercise Physiology is accredited by the Committee on Accreditation for the Exercise Sciences.
+It is offered in a blended delivery format that includes online and face-to-face classes, enabling students to live and work in another community while completing the graduate degree.
 A GRE (Graduate Record Examination) is not required for this program.

 Clinical Exercise Physiology Program Highlights

 The University of Mary offers graduate students the opportunity to earn an MS in Clinical Exercise Physiology at an affordable, private, Catholic university.

 - Earn your master’s degree in a flexible program designed for working professionals that blends online and face-to-face courses.

 - Visit campus once a semester in order to gain hands-on clinical experience.
 Intensive lab weeks provide opportunity for skills acquisition and mastery via practice, repetition and application with real program participants in the Exercise Clinic.

 - Learn in a curriculum grounded in specialty standards and Christian, Catholic, Benedictine values that will enrich your career and everyday life.